German Shepherd Anatolian Crossbreed Explained: Full Temperament & Care Guide

 ๐Ÿถ German Shepherd: The Loyal Worker

-• Bred for herding, police work, and protection.
+• Initially used for herding and farm protection.

 ๐ŸŒ„ Anatolian Shepherd: The Ancient Guardian